zuri-lang/zurilang.org/src/tutorial/loops.md

 8
 9
 ```

+The above example have makes use of another basic datatype in Blade &mdash; [a range](./ranges).
+We'll talk about ranges more in the next chapter.
+For now, its sufficient to know that its a
+simple data type that can be iterated.

 The `for` keyword _MUST_ be paired with the `in` keyword.
 The _for_ loop works for all iterable
 items.
 For example, we can iterate the elements of the string `Hello` as follows: